How Can Optical Communications Shape the Future of Deep Space Communications? A Survey: DSOC Advantages and Challenges

-\begin{itemize} \item Increasing the power efficiency by relying on laser beams with large gain transmitter and large aperture diameters.
+\begin{itemize} \item Increasing the power efficiency by relying on laser beams with large-gain transmitters and large-aperture diameters.
 Nonetheless, the cost of building large optical ground transmitters is considered to be an implementation concern~\cite{deutsch2019creating}.
-Especially that the average power requirement for a DS link typically would be in the range of 1\textendash 20 W, and peak power is around 100\textendash 1k W~\cite{hemmati2011deep}.
+Especially {since} the average power requirement for a DS link typically would be in the range of 1\textendash 20 W and peak power would be ranging from 100 to 1k W~\cite{hemmati2011deep}.

-\item Accurately tracking the space terminals using beacons to point lasers towards them before sending data.
-Narrow beam requires an accurate pointing in order for the signal to be received at the destination, which is challenging considering DS distances~\cite{oaida2014optical}.
+\item Accurately tracking the space terminals using beacons to point lasers towards them before sending data. {A} narrow beam requires accurate pointing in order for the signal to be received at the destination, which is challenging considering DS distances~\cite{oaida2014optical}.
 Particularly, regarding flight systems, high accuracy of the beam pointing is needed, especially for downlink signals from DS that are typically with a beam-width in the range of 2\textendash8 $\mu$rad.
-Adequate beam acquisition at destinations can be achieved, though, at the cost of computational and hardware complexities~\cite{bashir2020signal}.
+Adequate beam acquisition at destinations can be achieved at the cost of computational and hardware complexities though~\cite{bashir2020signal}.
 In addition, tracking and pointing beams toward mobile receivers in space require efficient design of accurate tracking algorithms.

-\item Relying on large gain receivers.
+\item Relying on large-gain receivers.
 The received power to spacecrafts would be around or less than 10\textsuperscript{-10}W~\cite{lyras2019deep}.
-As a consequence, that requires a high gain receiver telescopes, which can make it a challenge to obtain a functional, yet optimized design of the a spacecraft resources~\cite{hemmati2011deep}.
+As a consequence, that requires high gain receiver telescopes, which can make it a challenge to obtain a functional yet optimized design of the spacecraft resources~\cite{hemmati2011deep}.

-\item Considering advanced signaling and detection techniques that maximize photon efficiency, i.e. number of bits per photon, that for instance would include, obtaining high detectors sensitivity and acquiring efficient modulation with coding schemes~\cite{biswas2017status}.
+\item Considering advanced signaling and detection techniques that maximize photon efficiency, i.e., {the} number of bits per photon.
+Achieving this would also include getting high-detection sensitivity and acquiring efficient modulation and coding schemes~\cite{biswas2017status}.

-\item {Merging other technologies, including OAM for example, with FSO to get the most out of its high capacity and further enhance the quality of DS data returns~\cite{kaushal2016optical}.
-More investments though need to be put forward to facilitate such a merge.}
+\item {Merging FSO with other technologies, including OAM for example, to get the most out of its high capacity and further enhance the quality of DS data returns~\cite{kaushal2016optical}.
+More investments though need to be put forward to facilitate such a {merge}.} \end{itemize}